-Glass manufacturers have had to slow their production volumes since the end of the lockdown in March 2020.
+Glass manufacturers worldwide tended to slow their production volumes as the Coronavirus pandemic hit.
 Unfortunately, getting these enormous production plants back to full volume is not an easy job.

-This has led to the current glass shortages being experienced in the glass market today.
+In addition to the Coronavirus pandemic, restrictions in East Asia to tackle pollution caused by energy-intensive glass manufacturing played a critical role in the glass shortages.
 The initial low production volumes, the backlog of orders and continued increasing demand have resulted in glass manufacturers being on reduced allocation.

-This pressure is set to increase later this year as two of the UK's biggest lines will be shut down for £50 million cold maintenance programmes.
+The pressure is also set to increase later this year as two of the UK's biggest lines will be shut down for £50 million cold maintenance programmes.

 For the cold repair technique, the furnace must be cooled and completely emptied.
 Cold repair allows detailed repairs and renovations to be made but this method forces an interruption on production.

-The pressure evident at the end of 2020 will certainly continue throughout the first half of 2021.
-It is now vital that glass is protected to avoid replacement delays and additional expense.
+It is now vital that the construction sector protects glass to avoid replacement delays and additional expense.